Yamato-Security/takajo/README.md

 Required options:

 - `-t, --timeline timeline.csv`: CSV timeline created by Hayabusa.
-- `-r, --rules-dir ../hayabusa-sample-evtx`: The directory of `.yml` rules files you used with Hayabusa.
+- `-r, --rules-dir ../hayabusa/rules`: The directory of `.yml` rules files you used with Hayabusa.

-Optional options:

-- `-o, --output unused-rules.txt`: Save the results to a text file.
-The default is to print to screen.

 Example 1: